Legislative Goals

 FEDERAL: CCOSA will

-- Support the expansion of E-rate funding to provide broadband access to all students.
+Support the expansion of E-rate funding.

 Legislative Guiding Principles